ggrajeda/mango/README.md

+# Mango

-This is a [Next.js](https://nextjs.org) project for users to track their macronutrient intake over time.
+Mango is a Next.js project that allows users to track their macronutrient intake over time.

-Users input a text description of their meal, which is then analyzed by an AI tool.
+Users input a text description of their meal, which is then analyzed by AI.

 ## Getting Started